Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 print(trace_benchmarks(run_benchmarks(get_benchmarks())))
 ```

 You can write code that run only some benchmark and uses the output in some other way or special formats.
+There is a number of function in the standard library for working like this.